supabase-community/postgrestools-vscode/README.md

 ## Troubleshooting

-1. First, try restarting the extension via the `PostgresTools: Hard Reset (...)` command.
+1. First, try restarting the extension via the `PostgresTools: Hard Reset (...)` command mentioned above.
 2. Open your VS Code Terminal, select the tab `Output`, and select one of the `postgrestools` extensions on the right.
 You might see what went wrong in the logs.

 ## Issues